Unraveling the Rules: A Guide to Relationship Anarchy

 Understanding the terminology around different types of relationships in 2023 can be complicated—whether you’re leaving a situationship, dwelling on a talking stage, or becoming ‘exclusive’ with someone.
 This applies just as much to non-traditional styles of relationship as it does to conventional monogamy.
 One particular term you might have come across on Feeld is “relationship anarchy.”
 It’s an attitude towards relationships that is oftentimes misunderstood or misconstrued, and this guide is intended to clarify exactly what it means.

-As the name suggests, relationship anarchy has its roots in political anarchy.
+Relationship anarchy is the act of enjoying multiple, different relationships concurrently, instead of prioritizing one primary relationship.
+As the name suggests, it has its roots in political anarchy.
 It is similarly based around following your own core values and autonomy when approaching relationships, while simultaneously rejecting hierarchy, normativity, and any external rules.
 The term was first devised by Andie Nordgren, who first wrote the Swedish language pamphlet “Relationsanarki i 8 punkter” in 2006 before it was translated into English and hosted on tumblr.
 Nordgren’s pamphlet served as a manifesto outlining the core components of relationship anarchy: that is, that love is not a finite resource, that every relationship is unique, and that relationships should be built on love and respect rather than entitlement.
-Put simply, relationship anarchists can enjoy multiple, different relationships concurrently, instead of prioritizing one primary relationship.

 Being a relationship anarchist doesn’t necessarily mean you have lots of sexual or romantic partners, though you can if you like!
 It’s more that the nature of your relationships—be they platonic, romantic, sexual, or even business partners—does not automatically dictate their importance in your life, with all connections being equally deserving of your love and attention.
 For example, relationship anarchists may have close friends that they see as just as important to them as their family members and intimate partners.
 They might, at any one time, have a predominantly platonic partner they live with, a sexual partner they see weekly, and a long-distance friendship with a strong romantic component, with all of these figures occupying a significant role in their life.